Handcrafted by Syrian Women

 But we know that our silent encouragement for those affected by this crisis can translate into tangible support, by providing dignified economic opportunity to Syrian women refugees.

 Meet Your Artisan: Malak

-Having lived in the camp for 4 years, Malak often offers help to other families who are struggling to get by: making sure no one goes hungry, helping with cash for emergency treatments, and counseling other families and their children adjust to life in the camp.
+Having lived in the camp for 4 years, Malak often offers help to other families who are struggling to get by.

 Over the years, Malak has led more than 20 other Syrian refugee women in a women’s collective with our grassroots project partner Tight-Knit Syria, offering flexible home-based work to refugees hoping to gain a source of income, and support their children's growth.